 Monmouth Street

 Bohemian clothes, desirable beauty shops and exceptional coffee at the original Monmouth Coffee Shop – just three reasons to visit Monmouth Street in the Seven Dials area of Covent Garden.
 Think Aesop, Shu Uemura and Miller Harris for beauty and fragrance.
 Coco de Mer and Zucca Stregata for divine lingerie.
-Plus an array of independent shops from stationery to spectacles.
+Plus a treasure trove of independent shops from stationery to spectacles.
 Don’t miss nearby Neal’s Yard, a delightful courtyard with cute cafes and shops.

 Marylebone High Street

 It’s only minutes away from Oxford Street, but Marylebone High Street feels miles apart.
 Marylebone Village, as it likes to be known, is a cut above a regular English high street.
-It’s a great place for lovely homewares and interior design stores.
+It’s a great place for lovely homewares, home decor and interior design stores.
 Plus, you’ll find exquisite jewellery, fashion accessories and those finishing touches that add polish to a look.

 Jermyn Street